rmhorton/statprog/idiomatic_optimization/idiomatic_optimization.md

     LEXMAP[[ names(lexical.database)[i] ]] <- lexical.database[[i]]
 ```

-When copying the dictionary, using an integer index into the original list with double bracket operator was dramatically faster than looking up each word by name.
+When copying the dictionary, using an integer index into the original list with double bracket operator is dramatically faster than looking up each word by name.

 Profiling run #2
 ========================================================